WandoCode/audiophile-frontend/readme.md

 - Typescript
 - React with React context
-- Storybook for the main reused components (not hosted)
+- Storybook for the main reused components (not deployed)
 - SCSS (BEM)
 - Custom Form validation with RegEx

+NB: The 'nextjs' branch contains the functional NextJS version of the website that I used to discover the NextJS framework in details.
+It's not deployed.

 ## Main features